Why volunteer as a family?

 Alright, you know why you should volunteer as a family — now what?

-United Way of Rhode Island has many opportunities for families to volunteer throughout the year, including our upcoming Children’s Book Drive.
-Reinforce the importance of reading with your children while helping other children get the books they need.
+United Way of Rhode Island has many opportunities for families to volunteer throughout the year.

 By: Jason Boulay, Communications Coordinator, UWRI